NadavPorat/4-IN-A-ROW/README.md

 ## :desktop_computer: Overview

+This is a test envirobment base on vagrant,consul and virtual box, it build 2 VMs on the same data center

 Environment components:

-1 VM installed with Consul server (Ubuntu).
+1 VM installed with Consul server (Ubuntu)

 1 VM installed with Apache server + Consul agent (Ubuntu)

 ### :electric_plug: Quickstart